skyzyx/bad-passwords/README.md

 # [Bad Passwords](http://github.com/skyzyx/bad-passwords)

-{Fill-in: Description of the project.}
+A list of the top 10,000 most-used passwords from hacked password lists.

 ## Requirements